 Now, with their mother absent from the nest, the chicks had to fend for themselves.
 Immediately, they got down to business.
 They got to work building exactly the same kind of wall their mother had, using fruit pulp, a little bit of mud that remained inside the nest and their own sticky droppings.
 It was incredible to see.
 No one taught them how to do it; it is nature’s way to let them learn by themselves.
 It took a lot of time and effort for the chicks to prepare the wall.
 The male and female kept watch on their activities perched on nearby branches.

-It was clear to me that together, both parents made sacrifices to fulfill their roles.
-In this way, they gave the next generation the gift of flight, and granted them the limitless expanse of the blue sky.
+It was clear to me that together, both parents made sacrifices to fulfil their roles.
+In this way, they gave the next generation the gift of flight and granted them the limitless expanse of the blue sky.
 Come next year, the same pair would reunite, and use the nest once again to rear the next set of chicks.